makrai/notes/hayes79-naive-phy-manifesto.md

   * the top one might provide a shelter for the bottom one
   * if the bottom one B supports the top one, then B will be under some strain
-* the view of meaning espoused here differs profoundly from the view which holds that tokéns in a formalisation are words in a natural language (Wilks 1977)
+* the view of meaning espoused here differs profoundly from the view which holds that tokens in a formalisation are words in a natural language (Wilks 1977)
   * latter view, the tokens do represent the concept intended, by fiat: they are 'semantic primitives', out of which ail other meanings are composed
 * the axiom-concept (a-c) [hyper]graph